TaoyongCui/taoyongcui.github.io/_pages/about.md

 ### Geometry-enhanced pretraining on interatomic potentials
-<span style="color: purple;">Taoyong Cui</span>, Chenyu Tang, Mao Su, Shufei Zhang, Yuqiang Li, Lei Bai, Yuhan Dong, Xingao Gong & Wanli Ouyang
+<span style="color: purple;">Taoyong Cui</span>, Chenyu Tang, Mao Su, Shufei Zhang, Yuqiang Li, Lei Bai, Yuhan Dong, Xingao Gong, Wanli Ouyang
 - **Description**: In this work, we propose a geometric structure learning framework that leverages unlabelled configurations to improve the performance of MLIPs.
 Our framework consists of two stages: first, using classical molecular dynamics simulations to generate unlabelled configurations of the target molecular system; and second, applying geometry-enhanced self-supervised learning techniques, including masking, denoising and contrastive learning, to capture structural information.
 - Note: This paper has been accepted at [Nature Machine Intelligence](https://www.nature.com/articles/s42256-024-00818-6) and the work was awarded 🏆[Outstanding Thesis Award for Young Researchers in World Artificial Intelligence Conference 2024](https://reg.worldaic.com.cn/channelChoose) and 🏅[Best Paper Award at the Guangdong-Hong Kong-Macao Greater Bay Area AI for Science PhD Forum 2024].